yona-lang/homepage/docs/syntax.md

 ```

 ## **Loops**: recursion and generators
-Yatta is a functional language with immutable data types and no variables.
+Yona is a functional language with immutable data types and no variables.
 This means that imperative constructs for loops, such as `while` or `for` cannot be used.
 Instead, iteration is normally achieved via recursion.
-Yatta is able to optimize tail-recursive function calls, so they would not stack overflow.
+Yona is able to optimize tail-recursive function calls, so they would not stack overflow.

 A typical Python solution using mutation might look like this: